amagar1/Burp-Automation/README.md

 This is a simple script to run Burp Scans using Burp Rest API introduced in [Burp 2.x](https://portswigger.net/blog/burps-new-rest-api) and upload the scan results to an ELK once the scan is finished.

 ELK provides actionable Analytics for the vulnerability scans.
-ELK can also used Kibana to create visualisations for Burp scans.
+ELK can also be used to create Kibana visualisations for Burp scans.

 ## How to Use the Script:
 ### Create an ELK Index: